 The recent action from the BGC comes after the Government decided to raise restrictions in Lancashire to Tier 3, the most severe lockdown measures.
 As a result, around 200 betting shops and 3 casinos are facing closure for an indefinite time, jeopardizing the jobs of 1,100 people.

-The betting shops in the region contribute to the amount of £24 million in tax annually, and support the horse racing industry through levy and media rights payments amounting to £6.6 million, while the casinos facing closure are paying £6 million a year in tax to the Treasury.
+The betting shops in the region contribute the amount of £24 million in tax annually and support the horse racing industry through levy and media rights payments amounting to £6.6 million, while the casinos facing closure are paying £6 million a year in tax to the Treasury.

 No Proof Casinos Contribute to Virus Spread